 How much it costs to rent a yacht isn’t always a very clear cut answer.
-There are numerous ways to charter a yacht and different factors can increase or lower the cost of a yacht rental significantly.
+There are numerous ways to charter a yacht and different factors can significantly increase or lower the cost of a yacht rental.

 Here are the main costs to consider to estimate the total yacht rental price of your next yacht charter.